MegaAttitude/megaattitude.github.io/projects/mega-acceptability/mega-acceptability-v1/README.md

 ## Notes

-* Only participants for which `exclude==True` are included in the analysis in White & Rawlins 2016.
-The full exclusion procedure is laid out in a paper in preparation.
 * A javascript error produced 10 NA values for `response`, none of which affect the same verb-frame pair.